How To Migrate Woocommerce Customers and Orders (Like A Pro!)

 For example, you may want to update the status column of your Orders CSV file before importing.
 These orders may now have the orders status completed but previously were processing or on-hold.
 If any orders need to be updated from “on-hold” to “completed” or from “processing” to “completed”, do the following:

 - Highlight Column D > click Edit > click Find and Replace.

 After your CSV file is ready to go, go to File > Download As > Comma-separated values (.csv, current sheet).

-I do not use a premium host such as WP Engine, Kinsta, or Flywheel.
+I do not use a premium managed WordPress host such as WP Engine or Kinsta.
 How can I easily create a backup with a plugin?

 How come you wouldn’t just copy the live site to the dev site?
 Wouldn’t all orders be migrated?

 If you are developing an entirely new theme I prefer to start with a fresh WordPress install, develop the theme, and then re-import the products, customers, coupons, and then orders.

 What would be a scenario where I would re-hash the user passwords when importing customers to Site B?

 If you are importing customers that previously did not have account on WooCommerce, you would enable this option.
 Your CSV file for the “password” column would be plain text passwords that are not hashed.